Tongcheng/4741_TrendTrade/README.md

 ### (1) How does the Google Trend of stock abbreviated symbols (for example: AAPL for apple stock) indicate price change of the day, max price difference of the day and volume of the day.

+This question is interesting because when Google Trend of a stock in spiked, it could mean some major events happened to the company, for example, Apple launched its new products.

 ### (2) How does the Google Trend of stock abbreviated symbols (for example: AAPL for apple stock) plus some fundamental terminology (For example: debt, EPS (earning per share) etc.) contribute to a stock's price and volume.

 This question is more interesting because when fundamental investors search for "AAPL EPS", they are looking for specific information of the stock, which indicates they are more likely (than usual) to buy/sell the stock.
 From one perspective, this is similar to sentiment indicator which tries to measure the sentiment of a stock in the market.